ViewSonic Library > Education > Teaching with Technology > Video-Assisted Learning: Using Educational Videos to Teach

 Inclusivity

-Video-assisted learning can be used in two different ways when it comes to inclusivity.
+When it comes to inclusivity, there are generally two different ways to use videos for learning.
 One approach is to use videos as an educational supplement.
-For example, if you are using a learning model like hybrid learning then videos can quickly be a source of extra lessons or material for students falling behind or needing more time.
+For example, if you are using a learning model like hybrid learning, then videos can quickly be a source of extra lessons or material for students falling behind or needing more time.
 Providing videos can also allow you to limit interaction with advanced students so that those who require more face-to-face interactions for learning can receive more assistance.

 The second approach for video-assisted learning is using videos as a means of cultural awareness.
 No country is truly homogeneous anymore.
-Even if you were to remove foreigners and immigrants, many countries still have different ethnicities, cultural traditions, lifestyles, and religions potentially all in the same town.
-With VAL you can easily share, create, and expand on videos of different cultures to increase awareness and understanding.
+Even those with few immigrants may still have different ethnicities, cultural traditions, lifestyles, and religions all living in the same town.
+With video-assisted you can easily share, create, and expand on videos of different cultures to increase awareness and understanding.

 Survey Your Students

-The first important step to implementing VAL is to know who your students are.
+The first important step to teaching with video content is to know who your students are.
 Sometimes videos are not ideal for a particular group of students.
 For example, if you find yourself in a class that does best with hands-on activities and labs, they will be bored sitting quietly and watching videos.

 Another important factor to consider is those with different needs.
 For example, children with ADHD have been shown to react poorly to screen time and classroom videos so much that it negatively impacts their academic success.
 Other factors are things like age-appropriate content, culturally sensitive material, and diversity of cast members for positive self-reflection by relating to characters on screen.